JAC has replaced the circuit specific Court Appointed Registry Contract with a statewide Registry/Off-Registry

 In the following box on the same page, you will need to choose “Attorney” or

-“Legal Entity” and enter your Federal Tax Identification number (Tax ID) or Social Security number (SSN).
+“Legal Entity” and enter your Federal Employer Identification number (FEIN).
 (If one is already in the JAC system, these

 boxes will auto populate).

 Payee Information – You will need to select Attorney or Legal Entity in

 Next, check the box to certify that you have verified all information on the form.

 Click on “Preview Draft Contract” (open, view and close).
 You must open, view and